ahmedamine12/Calcule-Mathemetique-expression/README.md

 # Calcule-Mathemetique-expression
-this program will help us to calculate a mathematic expression by using the structure of tree
+this program will help us to calculate a mathematic expression by using the structure of tree  , programming by c